 Microsoft Excel has a lot of features.
-It has a variety of powerful tools that allows checking what is happening in your spreadsheet.
-Today we will discuss on formula auditing in Excel.
+It has a variety of powerful tools that allow checking what is happening in your spreadsheet.
+Today we will discuss on Advanced Excel formula.
 It helps you to get the relations between formula and your cells.
 Which cells are using the information in the cell and from which cell the information comes from in the cell?
-Even this will help you to trace error if there are errors in your formula.
+Even this will help you to trace error if there are Errors in your Formula.

-Let’s go through examples one by one for formula auditing.
+Let’s go through examples one by one for Advanced Excel formula auditing:

 Assume you have a sheet containing lots of formula and you are not sure how the formula is linked up.
 In my case, I have the financial projection table for ABC Pvt Ltd Company.